RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 ![Decred Supply Dilution Curves](images/image_04.png)

 From this chart, it can be seen that the role of the pre-mined coins has been consistently reduced and diluted over time even under these most conservative conditions.
-The founder's coins have also remained the minority position in the staking pool.
+The founder's coins have remained the minority position in the staking pool.
+During the early years, [Company 0 remained self-funded](https://youtu.be/bTD6_ZLOCMo?t=3430) and did not bill any additional work against the **Decred** treasury until the project had reached maturity and all spent treasury funds were paid to community contractors.

-It is also immediately obvious that the ticket pool has strong correlation to the Proof-of-Work issuance curve.
+It is also immediately obvious that the ticket pool (blue) has strong correlation to the Proof-of-Work issuance curve (red).
 This indicates that a combination of miners and people buying coins sold by miners are the dominant participants in the **Decred** ticket system.
+Calculations undertaken by Collins [(2017)](https://youtu.be/7K2sDhyjQys?t=1675) suggest that early GPU miners predominantly [merged mined Decred with Ethereum](https://forum.decred.org/threads/claymores-dual-ethereum-decred-siacoin-lbry-pascal-blake2s-keccak-amd-nvidia-gpu-miner-11-6.5957/) and immediately distributed DCR to exchanges for sale.
+This adds further weight to the notion of heavy distribution of voting rights away from the founders and into the community.

-In a very similar manner to Satoshi, the **Decred** founders appear to have been appropriately and reasonably diluted by the system (by design and choice) as the protocol gains strength.
+In a very similar manner to Satoshi, the **Decred** founders have taken appropriate and reasonabe steps to ensure their stake in the system is diluted, both by design and choice, as the protocol gained strength.

 **Decreds's** initial distribution thus iterated on **Bitcoin's** ideals to account for the new market dynamics in 2016 and the need for bootstrapping the Hybrid PoW/PoS consensus mechanism.

 Key ingredients of **Decred's** initial distribution may be reasonably summarised as follows:
-1. Complete transparency of the pre-mine one month in advance of releasing the code.
+1. Complete transparency of both the project genesis (as Memcoin2) the conditions of the pre-mine months in advance of releasing the code.
 2. An application process for community members to participate with necessary screening for false entries given heightened market awareness.
-Appropriate staking and mining tools made available at the time of launch.
+Appropriate staking and mining tools made available at the time of launch across almost all operating systems.
 3. Awareness raised for those people most likely to nurture the protocol through the most vulnerable early years.
-4. Appropriately gradual reduction in the role of the founding team.
+4. Appropriately gradual reduction in the role of the founding team including a deliberate dilution of voting right.
+This is exacerbated by the clear distribution of coins by PoW miners into the hands of investing participants.
-5. A founder's reward of 4% of DCR supply consistent with what public opinion deemed fair remuneration for Satoshi's work on Bitcoin (value of time and skill).
+5. A founder's reward of 4% of the DCR supply consistent with what public opinion deems fair remuneration for Satoshi's work on Bitcoin (value of time and skill).

 It is well known that some in the cryptocurrency industry view pre-mines as a dirty word which exist solely to unfairly benefit founding teams (with many unfortunate examples as evidence).
 The author has no expectation of changing those minds.

 What is desireable is to impart on the more open minded reader that **Decred** was launched in very different environment to **Bitcoin**.
 By careful design, a small pre-mine acted to bootstrap network security during the most vulnerable years whilst rewarding the team for their skill and time at the same rate as Satoshi.

-## The Cost of Energy
+# The Cost of Energy

-**Bitcoin** and **Decred** share a common feature in that Proof-of-Work (PoW) is the dominant mechanism for issuing new coins and an integral component of the security system.
+**Bitcoin** and **Decred** share a common feature in Proof-of-Work (PoW) as the dominant mechanism for issuing new coins and an integral component of the security system.
 PoW ensures that the cost of coin production is rooted to the laws of physics with an associated energy consumption requirement.
-The cryptographic proof which solves the next block cannot be valid without a provable expendature of computational energy.
+This system enforces that a cryptographic proof which solves the next block is stamped with a provable expendature of computational energy.
+An mental appropriate framework is to consider the mining industry as a market for purchasing coins with power rather than fiat currency.

-**Bitcoin** mining has evolved through several stages of dominant mining hardware progressing through CPUs, GPUs, FPGAs and finally to ASICs chips. **Decred** launched into a market where GPU miners were readily available and thus had an initial difficulty setting equivalent to the estimated hashpower of 256 contemporary GPU chips. **Decred** mining has since progressed to become an ASIC dominated industry.
+**Bitcoin** mining has evolved through several stages with dominant mining hardware progressing from CPUs, GPUs, FPGAs and finally to ASICs chips. **Decred** launched into a market where GPU miners were readily available and thus had an initial difficulty setting equivalent to the estimated hashpower of 256 contemporary GPU chips. **Decred** mining has since progressed to become an ASIC dominated industry [8], [9].

 The progression of a PoW cryptocurrency to an ASIC dominated mining is an important as these specific purpose chips are designed solely for mining SHA-256 cryptocurrencies.